trilobiet/doabapi/README.md

 #### Displaying a list of modal widgets for multiple titles

 The example images below show a page with multiple buttons for modal display of PRISM data.
-Clicking a button toggles the visibility of the appropriate data.
+Clicking a button toggles the visibility of the associated data.

 <p align="center">
   <img width="400" height="auto" alt="PRISM list of modal widgets"